What is Alcohol Use Disorder and Alcohol Dependence Disorder?

 Alcohol abuse can severely affect mental and physical health.
-The followng are the common complications seen with alcohol abuse:
+The following are the common complications seen with alcohol abuse:

-- Destruction to internal organs such as the liver, heart, and brain.
-Some of ways organs become damaged is the development of liver disease, gastrointestinal bleeding, esophageal cancer, stroke, hypertension, and cardiac arrhythmias.
+- Destruction of internal organs such as the liver, heart, and brain.
+Some of the ways organs become damaged are the development of liver disease, gastrointestinal bleeding, esophageal cancer, stroke, hypertension, and cardiac arrhythmias.

 - Excessive alcohol use causes many neurological disorders.

 When a heavy alcohol user tries to stop drinking the body goes into physical withdrawal.
 They develop increased heartbeat, excessive sweating, tremors, irritability, mood swings, seizures, dementia, and sleep problems.

 Diagnosis of Alcohol Use Disorder and Alcohol Dependence Disorder: